isc-projects/stork/doc/dev/hook.rst

 The ``hook:build`` task compiles all hooks from the repositories located in the hook directory using the current Stork core codebase.
-The compiled plugins copied to the hook directory.
+The compiled plugins are copied to the hook directory.
 The ``hook:build_pkg`` task creates a package with all compiled hooks.

 For development purposes, the ``run:server_hooks`` task builds all hooks and